jyjulianwong/Obsidian-Server/README.md

 │   ├── generate_ca.sh          # One-time: create the device CA
 │   ├── provision_device.py     # Issue + register a new device certificate
 │   ├── revoke_device.py        # Mark a device inactive
+│   ├── generate_mtls_bundle.sh # Bundle a device's key+cert into a .p12 for OS/browser import
 │   ├── package_lambda.sh       # Build the real (dependency-inclusive) Lambda zip
 │   └── run_local_server.sh     # Run the FastAPI app locally
 ├── examples/            # Copy-paste snippets for your OTHER projects